City of Corona Transit Service (CCTS) Temporary No-Fare, Bus Boarding, and Face Mask Policy

 The City of Corona Public Works Department works to provide a wide array of Transportation options for our community.
 The Corona Cruiser offers a fixed route service and is designed to meet the various transit needs of residents.
 The Corona Dial-A-Ride is an on-demand, shared-ride public transportation system available to all members of the community.
 In addition to these services, bicycle routes have been developed throughout the City to provide safe and secure travel and enjoyment.

 Please browse the links below where you will find information about City services as well as other services available in the greater Riverside County!
 If you have any questions, please email us or call the Public Works Department at (951) 736-2266.

 Corona's fixed-route bus system, travels along two routes in the City, Red Line and Blue Line.
 If you need a ride to Corona City Hall, Corona Public Library, Fender Museum, Senior Center, major shopping centers, hospitals, or medical offices the Cruiser can you get you there!

-Corona Dial-A-Ride is a general public demand responsive service that provides curb-to-curb transportation within the City of Corona area.
-All residents in the Dial-A-Ride service area are eligible for Dial-A-Ride service.
+Corona Dial-A-Ride is a demand responsive service that provides curb-to-curb transportation to eligible riders within the City of Corona area.

 Since 1992, Metrolink has provided Southern California drivers a safe, convenient alternative to driving.
 As drivers choose Metrolink, traffic is relieved and air quality is improved.
 Learn about the schedule and plan your next trip!